medcomdk/MedCom-FHIR-Communication/docs/index.md

 ## 7 Governance for MedCom FHIR Terminology

 Governance for MedCom FHIR Terminology covers Codesystems, Valuesets and ConceptMaps, which are published through our MedCom FHIR Terminology IG and hosted on a our MedCom FHIR Terminology Server.
-Governance for the MedCom FHIR Terminology Server will
+Governance for the MedCom FHIR Terminology Server will be published as soon as the server is available.

 [Governance for Terminology](/assets//documents/070_Governance-for-Terminology.md)

 ## 8 Governance for MedCom FHIR Terminology Server

-Governance for the MedCom FHIR Terminology Server will appear hear when published.
+Governance for the MedCom FHIR Terminology Server will appear here when published.